 Gojōgaoka Activation Promotion Council (五条ヶ丘活性化推進協議会) will host an overnight camping meetup for Yuru Camp fans at former Shimobe elementary and junior high schools in Minobu, Yamanashi Prefecture on November 7 and 8.
 This coincides with the launch of a broader Yuru Camp collaboration campaign that will run from November 7 to 2021 January 31, which will include a stamp rally, original goods, and QR code enabled on-location audio drama.

 The NHK Saitama affiliate station will broadcast a three hour live radio program on the theme of anime seichijunrei on November 7, beginning 2:00pm JST.
 For listeners not in Saitama Prefecture, the broadcast can be streamed live over the web and played back at a later time.
+This will be followed by four days of related programming on NHK TV in the Tokyo metropolitan area from November 10 to 13.

 (神様になった日 Kamisama ni Natta Hi)